mrthehavok/k8s-basic-webapp/backlog/tasks/task-3 - Add Kubernetes Calculator Deployment.md

 - **Disabled aws-auth management to avoid Unauthorized error:** The `aws-auth` ConfigMap resource was causing a `Forbidden` error during `terraform apply`.
 It has been temporarily disabled using a feature flag.
 A new task will be created to re-enable it once the underlying RBAC permissions are correctly configured.
 - **Moved Kubernetes apply to PR for faster debugging:** The `kubernetes` job in the `deploy.yml` workflow now runs on `pull_request` events.
 This allows for faster debugging of Kubernetes deployment issues without waiting for a merge to `main`.
 - **Added explicit EKS token step:** An `aws eks get-token` step was added to the `kubernetes` job to ensure `kubectl` is always authenticated before running `apply`.
+- **Re-enabled `aws-auth` ConfigMap management:** The `kubectl apply` command was failing with an `Unauthorized` error because the GitHub Actions IAM role was not mapped to a Kubernetes user.
+This was resolved by re-enabling the `kubernetes_config_map_v1_data.aws_auth` resource in Terraform, which grants the CI/CD role `system:masters` permissions.
+- **Configured Kubernetes provider with `exec` authentication:** The `terraform apply` command itself was failing with an `Unauthorized` error because the provider could not authenticate with the EKS cluster to manage the `aws-auth` ConfigMap.
+This was resolved by configuring the Kubernetes provider to use an `exec` block, which dynamically retrieves an EKS token, mirroring how `kubectl` authenticates.
+This allows Terraform to manage the `aws-auth` ConfigMap and add the necessary IAM role mappings.

 ## Files Modified